bitrix24/b24restdocs/api-reference/lists/lists/lists-get-iblock-type-id.md

-# Get the ID of the information block type lists.get.iblock.type.id
+# Get the Information Block Type ID lists.get.iblock.type.id

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}